supervisely/developer-portal/getting-started/python-sdk-tutorials/images/import-multispectral-images.md

 ### Upload nrrd image as channels

+{% hint style="info" %}
-ℹ️ In this tutorial, we'll be uploading channels of nrrd image as separate images.
+In this tutorial, we'll be uploading channels of nrrd image as separate images.
 But Supervisely supports high-dimensional nrrd images, so you can upload them as is without splitting them into channels.
+{% endhint %}

 **Input:** 1 nrrd image.<br>
 **Output:** 7 images in a group with the name `demo3.nrrd` in Supervisely.<br>